kaku-san/Gita/README.md

 ## License and public-release status

 **Original application code, configuration, build/test scripts and documentation are licensed under the [MIT License](LICENSE).** Retain the copyright and license notice when reusing covered work.
-The repository remains private until the owner chooses to publish it.

 Three.js and fonts retain their included MIT/OFL licenses.
 Generated recordings, voices, meshes and narrative/translation assets require their own rights review; they are not automatically covered by the original-code MIT license.
 See [licensing scope](docs/LICENSING.md) and the [public-release review](docs/PUBLIC-RELEASE-REVIEW.md).